-In its inaugural year, seven teachers are taking advantage of St. Vrain Valley School District’s new Alternative Licensure Pathway to Special Education (ALPSE) teaching program.
+In its inaugural year, seven aspiring teachers are taking advantage of St. Vrain Valley School District’s new Alternative Licensure Pathway to Special Education (ALPSE) teaching program.
+Some of these individuals were former paraprofessionals, custodians, and long-term substitutes already working in the district.

 This two-year program is designed for individuals who are seeking their initial licensure as a Special Education Generalist (5-21).
 Candidates need to have obtained a bachelor’s degree from an accredited university or college and must have secured a special education teaching position in St. Vrain Valley Schools in order to participate in this program.